 Stages of Feeling Lost Without a Mood Barometer

-Often, our mind will wander and our mood will take a turn.
+Often, our minds will wander and our moods will take a turn.
 We still feel ok but inspiration is elusive and things aren’t quite working the way we’d like them to.
 We’re not quite sure what’s happening.
-This is when we’ve wandered off that forest path just a little without realising it.
+This is when we’ve wandered off that forest path just a little without realizing it.
 When this occurs, many moods can set in, such as frustration.

 Then we don’t know why things aren’t working and they just seem to get worse.
 This is a path through the forest that we are actually forging ourselves.
 It’s no longer paved and illuminated.
-But still, we don’t realise we’re off the path, eventhough we maybe discouraged.
+But still, we don’t realize we’re off the path, even though we maybe discouraged.
 It’s probably somebody else’s fault anyway.

 It’s always salvageable but there’s a bridge from where we are to where we want to be and it needs to be traversed.
 We can’t make one giant leap and we need to find our way back to the path, so our thoughts and our moods are what we use to traverse the bridge.
 We feel our way back to the path.

 Now it may seem as though the distance between the well-lit path and completely lost are very close, but it’s not.
 There are always indicators along the way.
 This is the job of our Mood Barometer, to indicate to us where we are located at any given time.
 When we’re aware of our moods, it becomes easier to readjust, well before we get lost.